Qianhui-Xu/Qianhui-Xu/README.md

 -  I like physics and philosophy, they are the ways to understand our universe.
 -  And I also like literary like poems, which means romance of life.
 -  Reach me: xuqh2022@126.com
--  Welcome to the website that I co-write with another physicist Wang Yuzhu, which contains the classical questions in condensed matter physics (access from NTU network is required): http://10.97.169.72/wiki/index.php/Classic_Questions_in_Condensed_Matter_Physics
+-  Welcome to the wikipidea website that I co-write with another physicist Wang Yuzhu, which contains the classical questions in condensed matter physics (access from NTU network is required): http://10.97.169.72/wiki/index.php/Classic_Questions_in_Condensed_Matter_Physics

 <!---